nebari-dev/nebari/docs/source/installation/configuration.md

 similar to the JupyterLab instances you only need to configuration the cores and memory.

-When configuring the memory and cpus for profiles there are some important considerations to make.
+When configuring the memory and CPUs for profiles there are some important considerations to make.
 Two important terms to understand are:
  - `limit`: the absolute max memory that a given pod can consume.
 If a process within the pod consumes more than the `limit` memory the